meilisearch/specifications/text/0124-documents-api.md

 Sets the maximum number of documents to be returned by the current request.

-###### 3.1.1.2.3. `attributesToRetrieve`
+###### 3.1.1.2.3. `fields`

 - Type: String
 - Required: False
-- Default: `null`
+- Default: `*`

 Configures which attributes will be retrieved in the returned documents.

-If no value is specified, `attributesToRetrieve` uses the `displayedAttributes` list, which by default contains all attributes found in the documents.
+If `fields` is not specified, all attributes from the documents are returned in the response.
+It's equivalent to `fields=*`.

-> If an attribute has been removed from `displayedAttributes` index settings, `attributesToRetrieve` will silently ignore it and the field will not appear in the returned documents.
+- Sending `fields` without specifying a value, returns empty documents ressources. `fields=`.
+- Sending `fields` with a non-existent field as part of the value will not return an error, the non-existent field will not be displayed.

+> `fields` values are case-sensitive.

-> Specified fields have to be separated by a comma. e.g. `&attributesToRetrieve=title,description`
+> Specified fields have to be separated by a comma. e.g. `&fields=title,description`

+> The index setting `displayedAttributes` has no impact on this endpoint.

 ##### 3.1.1.3.
 Response Definition